lubuntu-team/manual/source/1/1.3/installation.rst

 To setup your user setup for an oem preinstalled system :menuselection:`System Tools ---> Finish OEM prepartion`.
 Then you will be asked if you want to finish oem setup and then a wizard will be run next boot.
 Then press :guilabel:`Yes` to confirm this.
 Then you will need to reboot to run the user setup.

-The first section of user setup will ask you what langauge to continue in at the very bottom.
+The first section of user setup will ask you what language to continue in at the very bottom.
 To go to the next part of Lubuntu setup press the :guilabel:`Next` button.

 .. image:: oem_language.png

 Next you will need to select your time zone in the :guilabel:`Region` and :guilabel:`Zone` fields with a world map above them to tell you what time it is set to.
-To set what langauge the system will boot into press the :guilabel:`Change` button next to :guilabel:`The system language will be set to` field.
+To set what language the system will boot into press the :guilabel:`Change` button next to :guilabel:`The system language will be set to` field.
 To change how date and number formatting press the :guilabel:`Change` button next to :guilabel:`The numbers and dates locale will be set to` field.
 To go to the next part of Lubuntu setup press the :guilabel:`Next` button.

 .. image:: oem_location.png

 The next part of setup will have be selecting your keyboard layout.
 To change the what kind of keyboard model you are using change the :guilabel:`Keyboard model` field.
-The left column sets the langague of your keyboard while the right column selects a layout for that keyboard.
+The left column sets the language of your keyboard while the right column selects a layout for that keyboard.
 In the bottom left hand corner you type to make sure what you think you are typing matches what is being input.
 To set a key to change keyboard layout select one from the :guilabel:`Switch keyboard` field.
 To move on to setup your users press the :guilabel:`Next` button.

 .. image:: oem_keyboard.png